stinb/UnderstandForVSCode/README.md

 Read step 2 "Make UServer accessible to Visual Studio Code" above in setup

+---
 > Why aren't my results accurate after creating or deleting a file?

 If your project uses [compile_commands.json](https://support.scitools.com/support/solutions/articles/70000582648-building-projects-with-json), then you must build after creating or deleting files.

+---
+> Now that I am connected to the _Understand_ language server, how do I use it?

+Command Palette:
+1. Open the [command palette](https://code.visualstudio.com/api/ux-guidelines/command-palette) and type in _Understand_ to see all of the commands available to you.
+2. Click the gear to view the command ID and [start adding keyboard startcuts](https://code.visualstudio.com/docs/getstarted/keybindings).

+Status Bar:
+* On the bottom status bar on the left, hover over _Understand_ to see buttons for common commands.

+---
 > How do I see the name of a violation?

 Do any of the following

-* Hover over the problem (this also shows the detailed description)
+* Hover over the squiggle (this also shows the detailed description)
 * In settings, enable "Problems: Show Current in Status" and place the text cursor on the problem
 * Run a command that starts with "Understand: Violations: Go to"
 * Place the text cursor on the problem, and run the command "Show or Focus Hover"